 The undergraduate curriculum has study concentrations in Digital Journalism, Digital Film and Television Production, Public Relations and Communication for Development.
 Its Masters in Communication program focuses on communication research and policy, corporation communication and development management.

-In 2020, ULAB ranked 46th among the top 50 universities under the Industrial Applications category in the World's Universities with Real Impact (WURI) Ranking.
+ULAB ranked In 2020, ULAB ranked 46th among the top 50 universities under the Industrial Applications category in the World's Universities with Real Impact (WURI) Ranking.
 The thesis program of the Masters in Communication program was ULAB's entry in the said ranking.
+Media Studies and Journalism received in 2021 program accreditation by Global Alliance for Public Relations and Communication Management (GA), Switzerland.
+In 2022 ULAB ranked under top 96 in WURI ranking with the features of Digital Journalism, Curriculum Integration Program, ULAB TV and Dhaka Internationational Mobile Film Festival.
+In 2023 ULAB ranked 75 in global top 100 innovative universities in WURI with the same features.